 How the NCRIC was established

-The NCRIC was established by the Northern California High Intensity Drug Trafficking Area (NC HIDTA) Executive Board, combining the personnel, intelligence and investigative resources of the region's Investigatve Support Center (ISC), the Northern California Regional Threat Assessment Center (NC RTAC) and Terrorism Early Warning Groups (TEWGs).
+The NCRIC was established by the Northern California High Intensity Drug Trafficking Area (NC HIDTA) Executive Board in 2007, combining the personnel, intelligence and investigative resources of the region's Investigatve Support Center (ISC), the Northern California Regional Threat Assessment Center (NC RTAC) and Terrorism Early Warning Groups (TEWGs).

 Providing essential visibility and training

 With the cooperation of the law enforcement community, the NCRIC provides comprehensive training and intelligence products that give public safety officials a vital regional picture of trends and patterns relating to terrorist operations, major drug trafficking organizations and other major criminal activities.
 Funding for training is provided by the White House's Office of National Drug Control Policy (ONDCP) and DHS through the Governor's Office of Emergency Services (Cal OES) and the Bay Area Urban Areas Security Initiative (Bay Area UASI).

 Protecting critical infrastructure

 Beyond helping to protect the community, the NCRIC helps its members prepare for incidents of terrorism in order to protect critical infrastructure through heightened vigilance and other risk reduction measures.
 We accomplish this by:

 - Collecting, compiling and analyzing vulnerability, threat and consequence data to assess risk

 - Disseminating advisories, bulletins and alerts

 - Promoting a robust information sharing environment among all stakeholders

 Per the White House's National Strategy for Information Sharing and Safeguarding, the NCRIC serves as the regional "all major crimes" intelligence fusion center for the Federal Northern District of California.

 As such, we centralize the intake, analysis, fusion, synthesis, and dissemination of Suspicious Activity Reporting (SAR) as well as criminal and homeland security intelligence throughout the Northern California coastal counties.